raegun2k/BRAINS-19/README.md

 # BRAINS-19

-Authoer

-Replace mentions of COVID-19 or Coronavirus on a webpage with "Zombie Apocalypse" or "Zombie Infection" instead.
+Replaces mentions of COVID-19 or Coronavirus on a webpage with "Zombie Apocalypse" or "Zombie Infection" instead.

 It's a very simple extension done quickly by someone who never made one.